awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/workers_eksctl.md

 draft: false
 ---

-In this section we will use the instance types that we previously selected and request nodegroups that adhere to Spot diversification best practices.
-For that we will use [eksctl create nodegroup](https://eksctl.io/usage/managing-nodegroups/).
-We will use eksctl configuration files to deploy the configuration.
+In this section we will deploy the instance types we selected and request nodegroups that adhere to Spot diversification best practices.
+For that we will use **[eksctl create nodegroup](https://eksctl.io/usage/managing-nodegroups/)** and eksctl configuration files to add the new nodes to the cluster.

-We will create first our configuration file:
+Let's first create the configuration file:
 ```
 cat <<EoF > ~/environment/spot_nodegroups.yml
 apiVersion: eksctl.io/v1alpha5